GabCas28/Image-Repository/doc/Docker.md

 ## Try different containers

-First we need an image that holds all the application files in it.
-It also runs all the necessary commands for it to work.

-Then, another image is set using the first one as a base.
-It will copy the tests files and install the required libraries to run them.
-Also sets the commands for it to run.

 The generated Dockerfile for the application is the following: [Dockerfile](../Dockerfile).

 I tried node image first, and it turned out to be a bit heavy for this project.
-Then I switched to node-alpine.
+Then I switched to node:14-alpine.
 It includes node and npm and it's built on Alpine linux.
+I used 14 instead of current because it was giving an error.

 As they define it in their website:

 >Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.

-This distribution is specially useful for the Docker containers since makes them way smaller (around 5MB).
+This distribution is specially useful for the Docker containers since makes them way smaller.

+## Running the image

+When the image is ready, we run it adding the tests volume into the correct directory.

+    sudo docker run --rm -tv `pwd`:/usr/image-repository/tests/  gabcas28/image-repo/tests

+This way we can modify the tests without rebuilding the entire image.
+The source code it's inside the container at the moment.

 ## References